 The VICON system has been constantly improved since the original, polygon-based approach.
-You et al. suggested to perform the direct volume rendering option - which uses ray casting - in parallel on a 16 CPU SGI Challenge89.
-Wan et al. 82 used the distance-to-surface distance field - used for the collision avoidance - to accelerate the empty space leaping using an approach similar to Zuiderveld's presented in 90.
-Yet again, this approach was presented by Wan and Kaufman in 81.
+You et al. suggested to perform the direct volume rendering option - which uses ray casting - in parallel on a 16 CPU SGI Challenge90.
+Wan et al. 83 used the distance-to-surface distance field - originally intended for collision avoidance - to compute step sizes for empty space leaping, a technique that was originally proposed by Zuiderveld et al. 91.
+Yet again, this approach was presented by Wan and Kaufman in 82.
 In 2001, Li et al. also improved the rendering performance of the ray casting volume approach significantly.
-The original portal/cell approach is improved by employing cache coherence and the texture-mapping functionality of the graphics hardware50 to limit the ray casting sampling to the visible surfaces.
+The original portal/cell approach is improved by employing cache coherence and the texture-mapping functionality of the graphics hardware51 to limit the ray casting sampling to the visible surfaces.
 This way, he achieved a significant increase of rendering speed.